 Having a properly functioning AC is an important part of every Phoenix, Arizona home.
-Knowing how to clean your evaporator coils inside the house is an important part of properly maintaining your air conditioning system.
+Knowing how to clean the dirty evaporator coils inside the house is an important part of properly maintaining your air conditioning system.

-What Do I need to Clean AC Evaporator Coils?
+What Do I Need to Clean Indoor AC Evaporator Coils?

 Just remove the tape and screws, and open up the box compartment.
 Inside, you should see the coils, which usually look like an A-Frame with radiators on either side and many tubes running in loops.
 These are the evaporator coils to your home’s AC unit.

 Once you have located the evaporator coils of your home’s indoor AC unit but before you start cleaning them you should inspect the coils to see how much buildup has occurred.
-If there is a lot of build up, you will probably want to start cleaning your coils monthly or quarterly during the hottest season of the year.
-If you see any signs of mold, you will want to call a technician who can treat the system to ensure the mold is not being spread throughout your home.
+If there is a lot of build-up, you will probably want to start cleaning your coils monthly or quarterly during the hottest season of the year.
+If you see any signs of mold, you will want to call a licensed HVAC technician near you who can treat the system to ensure the mold is not being spread throughout your home.
 Here’s how to do the actual cleaning of your AC’s evaporator coils:

-- Use a can of compressed air (which you can purchase at any hardware store) to gently blow large particles of debris and dirt out of the coils.
+- Use a can of compressed air (which you can purchase at any hardware store) to gently blow large particles of debris and dirt out of the evaporator coils.
 Any debris that is stuck can be worked away using your soft bristle brush.
 Make sure you are not using a metal or wire brush because it can damage the coils.

 Now that you’ve done the hard part, you can turn your air conditioner back on and enjoy fresh, cool air once more.
 The whole cleaning process shouldn’t take long, as long as you can find your coils and get to them.
-Remember, you should always put things back the way you found them, including all of the aluminum tape that seals the lines and box.
+Remember, you should always put things back the way you found them, including all of the aluminum tape that seals the lines and box of your AC unit.
 You don’t want to create a leak in the system by leaving something loose.

 Now that you know how to clean an evaporator coil, you can inspect your system regularly for signs of dirt.
 By keeping your evaporator coils clean, your system will work more effectively and efficiently, and you can save yourself lots of money on power bills and repairs in the long run.
-Just a few short minutes a couple times a year is all it takes to keep the evaporator coils on your home’s AC unit sparkling clean.
+Just a few short minutes a couple of times a year is all it takes to keep the evaporator coils on your home’s AC unit sparkling clean.